skejserjensen/cwb-vim/README.md

 ```

 ##Documentation
 The following is a listing of the commands made available by the plug-in and a short description of the functionality they provide.
+Cwb.vim also provides syntax highlighting for data files with the .cwb extension.

 ```
 "Loads the file in the buffer into cwb and appends the ouput to a right vsplit